Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: PDE Characterization of Lyapunov Functions

 \begin{proposition} Let $\Omega\subset \D$ be any open set containing the origin.
 Let Assumption \ref{as:omega} hold.
 The following statements are true: \begin{enumerate} \item $V$ defined by (\ref{eq:V}) is the unique continuous solution to (\ref{eq:lyap}) on $\Omega$ in the viscosity sense satisfying $V(0)=0$. \item If $\omega$ is locally Lipschitz and Assumption \ref{as:f} holds, then $V$ defined by (\ref{eq:V}) is locally Lipschitz and satisfies (\ref{eq:lyap}) almost everywhere on $\Omega$. \item If $\omega\in C^1(\Real^n)$ and Assumption \ref{as:f} holds, then $V$ defined by (\ref{eq:V}) is the unique continuously differentiable solution to (\ref{eq:lyap}) on $\Omega$ with $V(0)=0$. \end{enumerate} \end{proposition}

 A proof of Proposition \ref{prop:lyap} can be found in Appendix \ref{sec:proof_prop_lyap}.
 Clearly, Proposition \ref{prop:lyap} holds with $\Omega=\D$.
 We have formulated the result as is because it is relevant when solving (\ref{eq:lyap}) on a given set $\Omega\subset\D$ without knowing $\D$.
+We provide a few examples to illustrate Proposition \ref{prop:lyap}.